TeslimAdeyanju/Fork29-powerbi-modeling-mcp/README.md

 > [!WARNING]
 > - Use caution when connecting an AI Agent to a semantic model.
 The underlying LLM may produce unexpected or inaccurate results, which could lead to unintended changes. **Always create a backup of your model before performing any operations.**
+> - LLMs might unintentionally expose sensitive information from the semantic model, including data or metadata, in logs or responses. **Exercise caution when sharing chat sessions.**
-> - The Power BI Modeling MCP server can only execute modeling operations.
+> - The **Power BI Modeling MCP server** can only execute modeling operations.
 It cannot modify other types of Power BI metadata, such as report pages or semantic model elements like diagram layouts.

-## 🚀 Getting started

-### How to install
+## 📦 How to install

-#### Visual Studio Code (Recommended)
+### Visual Studio Code (Recommended)

 1. Install [Visual Studio Code](https://code.visualstudio.com/download).
 2. Install the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extensions.